2lambda123/CosmicStrings/code/README.md

 **maps_generator** : The location of the code used to generate maps with or without signal.

 The rest of the files correspond to code implementing machine learning algos to detect cosmic string signals.

+**NOTE** : Make sure you have downloaded the "data" folder, since the machine learning algos pull their datasets from this folder.